-- Submitting a transaction to send a request would be costly and would require waiting for the transaction to be mined, resulting in quite possibly the worst user-experience possible.
+- Submitting a transaction to send a request would be costly and would require waiting for the transaction to be mined, resulting in bad user experience.

-- Complicated front-end logic should not be stored in the smart contract, as it would be costly to deploy and would be better ran on the end-user’s machine.
+- Complicated front-end logic should not be stored in the smart contract, as it would be costly to deploy and would be better run on the end-user’s machine.

 - Separation of Concerns: the front-end contract shouldn’t have to worry about interacting with the back-end smart contract.